Using the Storyboard

 For more information on options to configure and control the performance monitoring of the engine, refer to the Logger plugin section of this document and the

-The Storyboard Embedded Engine runtime also provides a number of internal variables and API functions that can be used at runtime to display performance information.
+The Storyboard Embedded Engine runtime also provides a number of API functions that can be used at runtime to extract and display performance information.

 - grd_fps (string, 1s0)

 The frame rate of display updates averaged over the last 5 seconds of display.
-This value is only generated if the
+This variable is only created and filled in if the

 Storyboard display updates are entirely event driven, so unless the application that is being run is continuously changing content or generating redraw events such as is frequently done by benchmarking applications, this value may not reflect the true drawing performance of the system.